amtoine/amtoine.github.io/content/posts/my-mario-kart-8-deluxe-adventure.md

 > i'll be posting regular updates on that page to make sure the VR plots are up
 > to date!

-As a kind _scientific experiment, i've started recording my points after each race.
+As a kind of _scientific experiment_, i've started recording my points after each race.
 In fact, i was just curious to see what the shape of the resulting curve would look like over time :yum: